Skip to content

 Step-by-Step: Index Confluence Data

-Collection Suffix * Suffix for collection name (required) kb or docs
+Index Name Suffix for collection name (max 7 chars) kb or docs

 Clean Index Remove existing index data before re-indexing ✓ (checked) or ✗ (unchecked)